All That: The Album: Dialogues

 The album was created and recorded in 1994–1996.
-The songs were from musical guests in Season 1 (1994-1995) through Season 2 (1995-1996).
-The dialogues were directly from All That sketches like "Good Burger/Good Weenie", "Vital Information", and "Superdude".
-This CD was not released till a week after the premiere of Season 3, so Amanda Bynes is not in the CD, nor is Angelique Bates, due to her small number of characters in the show, but she was heard briefly in the "Miss Fingerly v.
+The songs were from musical guests in season 1 (1994-1995) through season 2 (1995-1996).
+The dialogues were directly from All That sketches like Good Burger/Good Weenie, Vital Information, and Superdude.
+This CD was not released until a week after the premiere of season 3, so Amanda Bynes is not on the album, nor is Angelique Bates, due to her small number of characters in the show, but she was heard briefly in the "Miss Fingerly v.
 Bacteria" dialogue.

-After the release of iCarly CD, it contained dialogues like All That: The Album, but they were recorded to recap certain episodes from the first season.
+The subsequent Nickelodeon series iCarly's soundtrack album released contained dialogue like All That: The Album, but they were recorded to recap certain episodes from the first season.
 The Drake & Josh soundtrack and Zoey 101: Music Mix did not contain any dialogues from their releases.